-George Washington as seen at the DAR Christmas Open House, Washington DC.
+George Washington as seen at a Christmas Open House 2006, Washington DC.

 Religion played the major part in the observance of Christmas by George and Martha Washington at Mount Vernon.
 Occasionally they attended church on Christmas morning at nearby Pohick Church, returning to Mount Vernon for dinner.
 During his first year as president, George Washington attended Saint Paul’s Church in New York City on Christmas day, which fell on a Friday.